 When survey data is tracked year over year, all generations show an increased preference for online payment channels.

-As consumers turn to their smartphones for more of their daily activities, healthcare payments must be an integrated part of the mobile experience.
-According to the Pew Research Center, 77 percent of Americans own smartphones up from just 35 percent in Pew Research Center’s first survey of smartphone ownership conducted in 2011.
-When that data is broken out across age ranges, smartphones are ubiquitous as ownership is high across all age brackets:
+As consumers turn to their smartphones for more of their daily activities, a mobile experience needs to be an integrated part of healthcare payments.
+According to the Pew Research Center, 81 percent of Americans own smartphones up from just 35 percent in Pew Research Center’s first survey of smartphone ownership conducted in 2011.
+When that data is broken out across age ranges, we see smartphone use is ubiquitous as ownership is high across all age brackets:

-As the data shows, healthcare payments isn’t about catering to only millennials or baby boomers – all consumers are demanding a convenient payment experience.
+As the data shows, streamlining the healthcare payments process isn’t about catering to only millennials or baby boomers – all consumers want a convenient payment experience.

-Payers are uniquely positioned to meet consumer demands for payment convenience as members often go to their health plan’s website first for healthcare information such as how much a service is going to cost or what provider they can see, and to view their explanation of benefit statement.
+Payers are uniquely positioned to meet consumer demands for payment convenience.
+Members often visit their health plan’s website first for healthcare information such as how much a service is going to cost, what provider they can see and their explanation of benefits statement.
 Member portals are a largely untapped opportunity for payers to connect with their members in new ways, including allowing members to make payments for medical bills and health plan premiums.

 Adding payment functionality to a member portal can significantly increase member engagement and retention.
-In fact, 73 percent of consumers want to pay all of their healthcare bills in one place according to the Consumer Healthcare Payments Survey 2016.
-When payment convenience is a top priority, payers are rewarded with member loyalty, brand trust and thereby the revenue to sustain the future of their organization.
+In fact, 82% of consumers want to pay all of their healthcare bills in one place according to the Consumer Healthcare Payments Survey 2020.
+When payers make consumer payment convenience a top priority, payers are rewarded with member loyalty, brand trust and thereby the revenue to sustain the organization’s future.